Stte/ft_irc/README.md

 ### Using the Bot

-The `bot.py` script is a simple IRC bot that can join channels, respond to messages, and fetch random quotes from the Game of Thrones.
+The `bot.py` script is a simple IRC bot that can join channels, respond to messages, and fetch random quotes. **only works on localhost.**

 1. Ensure you have Python3 installed.
-2. Run the bot script by typing `python3 bot.py` in your terminal.
+2. Run the bot script by typing `python3 bot.py -p <port> -pw <password>` in your terminal.
 3. The bot will connect to the server and join a channel.
 You can interact with it by sending messages in the channel.

 ## Contributors